Lazarus (rapper): 2019-Present: Wu-Tang Clan tour and treating COVID-19

 In January 2019, Lazarus was interviewed on 50 Cent's radio station ThisIs50 by DJ Thoro.
-He then opened up for Wu-Tang Clan on 2 sold out shows in Philadelphia followed by 2 sold out shows in New York City which were hosted by Funkmaster Flex.
+He then opened up for Wu-Tang Clan on 2 sold-out shows in Philadelphia followed by 2 sold-out shows in New York City which were hosted by Funkmaster Flex.
 He continued touring with Wu-Tang Clan in Detroit, Cleveland, Raleigh, Seattle and Tucson.
 In July 2019, Lazarus was interviewed on Eminem's radio station Shade 45.
 He was then featured by Bizarre on the song "Leatherface" alongside King Gordy & Hopsin which was released on Halloween.

 In January 2020, Lazarus released his single "You Already Know" featuring Rick Ross & Gucci Mane.
-He then went on a USA tour with GZA of Wu-Tang Clan.
+He then went on a US tour with GZA of Wu-Tang Clan.
 In February 2020, Lazarus released his single "Break the Walls" featuring female vocalist Legha.
 The song was aimed at uniting people of all ethnicities and racial backgrounds.
 It was produced by Dr Zeus and received over 2 million views on YouTube.
 In April 2020, Lazarus was interviewed by DJ Vlad on VladTV to discuss his experiences as a physician on the front lines of combating COVID-19 at his hospital in Las Vegas.
 In May 2020, he was interviewed by DJ Vlad again and also appeared on the song "Fit In" by 80 Empire which also featured Fred the Godson & Bishop Lamont.
 In September 2020, Lazarus released his single "Medical Marijuana" featuring Redman in which he rapped about the medical benefits of cannabis.

 In January 2021, Lazarus was featured by Locksmith on the lyrical back and forth anthem "Signs."
 After the song was released, Lazarus was interviewed by Fat Joe on his podcast The Big Big Show.
 He was also featured on Cassidy's album Da Wiseman on the song "Can't Do It Alone."
 The video for this song was premiered on Worldstar and received over a million views.
 Lazarus then released his full Urdu track "Qatal" and "Bande Kharab" featuring 10-year-old Pakistani rapper Kaky Thou$and on Laz Army Records.
 In August 2021, Lazarus dropped the theme song for WWE wrestler Jinder Mahal for his SummerSlam 2021 PPV match up.
-The song featured Raftaar, Manj Musik and Sikander Kahlon and crossed over 5 million views on YouTube.